anderswood/weather-colors/readMe.md

 # Overview
-Color Vane is a weather app built in React.js that pulls weather data from the Dark Sky API.
+Color Vane is a fully responsive weather app built in React.js that pulls weather data from the Dark Sky API.
 The app's color theme changes with the local weather: turning bright orange when it's sunny and dreary gray when it's foggy.

 # Installation and Setup Instructions
 * clone repo